The Santa Fe Opera

 Faith.
 Power.
 Ambition.

-David struggles to reconcile spiritual humility with ambition.
-His desire for more wreaks havoc on his family, friendships and, perhaps, his own faith.
-His journey from preacher to Governor, like the lives of those closest to him, is shaped by the current affairs of the 1980s.
+David struggles to reconcile spirituality with ambition.
+His desire for more transforms his relationship with his family, friends and, perhaps, his own faith.
+His journey from preacher to Governor, like the lives of those closest to him, is shaped by current affairs of the 1980s.

 Music By